MichaelKohler/reps-voting-analysis/README.md

 ------

 The website is hosted on GitHub Pages.
 We are using the gh-pages branch for this.
 Please note that this branch only contains the relevant output documents.
-So please, never try to merge this into master.
+So please, never try to merge this into main.
 To start a deployment, you can run:

 ```
 $ npm run deploy